Nice3point/RevitApi/Readme.md

 # Libraries for Revit plugin development

 This repository contains libraries for creating Revit add-in.
 All files are packed into separate Nuget packages for easy connection to your project.
+Only original files from the latest [Revit](https://www.autodesk.com/products/revit) installation image are used.

 Didn't find the library you need?
 Tell me

 ## AdWindows